mihilmy/dynamodb-adapters/README.md

 };
 ```

+The library attempts to provide convenience when possible for example supporting path updates which is not directly supported by DynamoDB but
+can be supported client side by implementing a path level traversal algorithm.
+The main tenant of the library is to assist in building the
+expression using as least code as possible, its not responsible for the correctness of your expression.

 ## Infrastructure As Code

 With the rise of cloudformation creating a templated way to manage infrastructure and the increase in CDK usage to generate the